 Tourette Syndrome (TS) is a neurobiological brain difference—which means it is a neurodevelopmental condition—where tics are a symptom.
-Tourette Syndrome occurs when a child has had both movement and vocal tics for more than a year.
+Tourette Syndrome occurs when a child or teen has had both movement and vocal tics for more than a year.

-Will the tics stop by making my child more aware of them and by just saying “stop”?
+Will the tics stop by making my child more aware of them and by just saying, “stop”?

 No. Tics, by definition, are involuntary.
 Some children and teens may have some control over their tics, but not 24/7.
 And saying “stop!” or providing rewards and consequences will not be effective either.
 In fact, the more people talk about tics or point them out, the more likely the tics will get worse!
 Treating tics requires a highly specialized treatment plan.
 It also requires a therapist with highly specialized training in treating tics.
 A clinician who does more general forms of therapy will not be effective when it comes to reducing tics that are stressful for your child or teen.